ChefBigDev/chefbigdev.github.io/README.md

-Simple website that randomly selects one of Dril's*1 tweets.
+Simple website that randomly selects and displays one of Dril's*1 tweets.

 All tweets are collected in tweets.json.
 The JSON data will be updated every once in a while.